 Yasuke, was a samurai of African origin who served the daimyo Oda Nobunaga, during the last years of the Azuchi-Momoyama period.
 In this article, we will talk a little about this samurai and its importance in the history of Japan.

 Yasuke [弥助, 弥介, 彌助 or 彌介] was an African samurai who served Oda Nobunaga between 1581 and 1582.
-He was considered the first foreign to serve as a samurai in Japan.
-Check out the story of this samurai:
+He is considered the first abroad to serve as a samurai in Japan.
+Check out the story of this samurai below:

-Origin, real name of Yasuke and arrival in Japan
+Origin, Yasuke's real name and arrival in Japan

 According to historical tales, Yasuke was from Mozambique.
 However, these tales were written years after his death.
-Also, there is no other source to support this theory.
-The theory is probably basically an assumption.
+Also, there is no other source to corroborate this theory.
+Probably the theory is basically an assumption.

-Its real name is also unknown.
-Legend has it that your name in Japan is based on the African name Yasufe or Issufo.
-However, there is nothing to corroborate that either.
+His real name is also unknown.
+Legend has it that its name in Japan is based on the African name Yasufe or Issuffo.
+However, there is nothing to support this either.

 Yasuke arrived in Japan in 1579.
 He was in the service of the Italian Jesuit Alessandro Valignano.
 Valignano had been appointed inspector of the Jesuit missions in the Indies (East Africa, South and East Asia).